Michael F. Bonamarte, IVManaging Partner

-Michael enjoys golf, basketball, running, yoga and spending time with his wife, Julia, and their daughter Gabriella Grace, “GG,” who is almost three years old.
+Michael enjoys golf, basketball, running, yoga and spending time with his wife, Julia, and their daughter Gabriella Grace, “GG,” who is six years old.
 He was raised in Highland Park, a community his family has been dedicated to serving for generations.
 His great grandfather was a fingerprint expert with the Highland Park Police, and his grandfather served as the police chief for 38 years.
 Michael’s father was a Lake County attorney who represented elders in probate transactions.
 With a legacy like that, it is only natural that Michael IV would thrive in leadership roles and pursue work that made a difference in people’s lives.
 After a successful high school football career as captain and starting varsity quarterback at Highland Park High School, Michael earned his B.S. from the University of Wisconsin-Madison, graduating with academic distinction.
 In 2005, he graduated from the John Marshall Law School in Chicago, where he earned a place on the dean’s list during his second and third years.
 He joined Levin & Perconti as an associate attorney in August 2005 and in March 2014 was named Partner.

 Michael is an effective and diligent attorney.
 In 2017 Michael and associate A.J.
 Thut obtained a $2.7 million jury verdict for the estate of a 67-year-old man who died from complications related to a fall at Southpoint Nursing Home on Chicago's southside.